Cat that went missing 5 years ago finally found

-ESSEX, Mass. — A Massachusetts family says a pet cat that went missing five years ago has returned home after the feline was unexpectedly found.
+ESSEX, Mass. — A Massachusetts family says a pet cat who went missing five years ago has returned home after the feline was unexpectedly found.

-However, an animal rescue shelter in Salisbury called Repucci on Thursday to tell them they found a cat with a microchip registered to her.
+But an animal rescue shelter in Salisbury, Massachusetts, about 20 miles (32 kilometers) from her home, called her Thursday and said they found a cat with a microchip registered to her.

 Shelter director Britt Fox Hover says Larry is pretty healthy, but is missing part of a paw.